 Because occupations involving physical labor dominate the local economy, Honaker is generally considered to be a blue-collar town.
 42.64% of the Honaker workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Honaker is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Honaker who work in healthcare (14.99%), sales jobs (13.18%), and office and administrative support (8.27%).

-Overall, Honaker’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Honaker’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The population of Honaker has one of the lowest overall levels of education in the country: only 5.63% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.